 Pam also assists real estate buyers and sellers to prepare for transactions, conduct environmental due diligence, negotiate environmental liability contractual provisions, and identify and implement brownfields risk management strategies.
 She advises on when and how to pursue state voluntary cleanup programs.

-Pam's clients have included governmental entities and businesses in the chemical, power-generation, land development, biosolids, solid waste treatment, petroleum, retail, and beverage industries, as well as individuals and non-profit organizations.
+Pam's clients have included businesses in the chemical, energy, manufacturing, retail, and land development sectors, as well as governmental entities, individuals, and non-profit organizations.

 - University of Michigan (B.A., magna cum laude, 1982)

 - District of Columbia

 - The Honorable Joseph H. Young, U.S. District Court for the District of Maryland

 Honors & Awards

 - The Best Lawyers in America©, a Best Lawyers® publication, Environmental "Lawyer of the Year" in Maryland (2022)

 - The Best Lawyers in America©, a Best Lawyers® publication, recognition in Environmental Law (2019-2024)